Robert de Neville: Illness and death

 The invasion of Wales continued into 1277, and de Neville was summoned to join the King's army.
 However, de Neville sent the King his son John to fight in his place.
 Summoned again the following year, he claimed exception on account of physical infirmity; he was dead by 20 August 1282.
 It is not known where he was buried, although Jewell notes that both Greyfriars and Blackfriars in York, and Staindrop Church have all been suggested as likely sites.
 His will was executed by his brother, Geoffrey; by the time of his death he was the most powerful noble in Durham.

 Marriage and family

 Robert de Neville is known to have married twice.
 His first marriage, to Isabel de Byron, took an active part in her husband's legal affairs and provided him with children, all sons, although his heir, also a Robert, predeceased his father in 1271.
 Robert the younger's son, Ralph, thus inherited his grandfather's titles and lands, and was elevated to the peerage as the first Baron Neville.
 Robert the younger had married Mary fitz Ranulf (or Fitzrandolph), who inherited Middleham Castle from her father and so brought it to the Neville family.
-Robert the elder's second wife was Ida, daughter of Sir Robert Bertram of Mitford.
-She remarried in 1285 to Robert Lumley.
+Robert the elder's second wife was Ida, widow of Sir Roger Bertram of Mitford.
+She remarried in 1285 to John FitzMarmaduke.